 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.” – Marianne Williamson

-Marijana Todorović is an associate of the Center for Joyfulness and Development, as well as a co-organizer of many different guest programs.
+Marijana Todorović is an associate of the Center for Development and Joyfulness, as well as a co-organizer of many different guest programs.

 Since her childhood she worked on her body and movement through dance and martial arts, through which she for the first time came to regard both meditation and the body as an instrument of emotional expression and coping with life.

 During her professional career in human rights and education where she worked on educating different professionals who work with people and children, Marijana confirmed her belief that the biggest contribution to the world comes from working on one’s self, taking a personal and professional path of intense work on herself through different forms of education and programs in Serbia and across the world.
 She was a part of the Road to Love program and is a part of the team in Serbia.
 She is currently undertaking Osho Diamond Breathing Training.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.” – Anais Nin

 Nina Radovanovic is a yoga teacher, dancer and somatic therapist from Belgrade.
 Shortly after completing her formal studies in Languages here, she ventured out into the world in search of new knowledge.
 Her transformational journey through bodily and spiritual awareness began 12 years ago in India, where she was first introduced to the ancient wisdom of Yoga and meditation.